ingonyama-zk/icicle/docs/docs/icicle/getting_started.md

   **Rust**
      - When building the ICICLE crates, ICICLE frontend libs are built from source, along with the Rust bindings.
 They are installed to `target/<buildtype>/deps/icicle`, and Cargo will link them correctly.
 Note that you still need to install the CUDA backend if you have a CUDA GPU.
-     - Simply use `cargo build` or `cargo run` and it should link to icicle libs.
+     - Simply use `cargo build` or `cargo run` and it should link to ICICLE libs.

   **Go** - TODO